Anne of Denmark and the spa at Bath: At Bath in 1613

 In April 1613, after the wedding of her daughter Princess Elizabeth, Anne of Denmark went to Bath to take the water.
 Mayerne recorded that the onset of her severe gout, podagra dolorem, had been around Christmas Day 1612.
-Her party included the Lord Chancellor and his wife Alice Spencer, Countess of Derby, Anne Clifford, Countess of Dorset, the Earl of Worcester, Lord Danvers, and Jean Drummond.
+Her party included the Lord Chancellor and his wife Alice Spencer, Countess of Derby, Anne Clifford, Countess of Dorset, the Earl of Worcester, Lord Danvers, and Jane Drummond.
 She went to Windsor then to Reading.
 The ambassador of Savoy, the Marquess de Villa followed her bringing a gift of a crystal casket mounted with silver gilt, "reported to be of transcendent value" like all far-fetched rarities.
 He abandoned his journey, and waited in London for her return to present the gift.

 Masque at Caversham

 At Caversham Park on 27 April, William Knollys, 1st Earl of Banbury and Lady Knollys put on an entertainment written by Thomas Campion.
 A description of the entertainment was printed in 1613.
-The queen was met by a 'Cynic' dressed as a wildman who debated with a 'Traveller' in elaborate costume.
-These two rode the short distance to the park gate and were met by two park keepers dressed in green perpetuana and two of Robin Hood's men, who sang for the queen in her coach.
+The queen was met by a 'Cynic' dressed in calico as a wildman who debated with a 'Traveller' in elaborate costume.
+These two rode the short distance to the park gate and were met by two park keepers dressed in green perpetuana with Monmouth caps with two of Robin Hood's men dressed in green and black, who sang for the queen in her coach.

 The entertainment continued in the hall of the house after supper.
-Eight pages in green satin introduced eight masque dancers, who invited the ladies in waiting to dance, and finally Anne of Denmark agreed to make "herself head of their revels, and graciously to adorn the place with her personal dancing".
+Eight pages in green satin introduced eight masque dancers (the four sons of the Earl of Suffolk, with the Earl of Dorset, Dudley Baron North, Henry Cary, and Henry Rich).
+Costumed in rich emboidered suits of green satin and high hats, their faces were disguised with vizards.
+They wore invited the ladies in waiting to dance, and finally Anne of Denmark agreed to make "herself head of their revels, and graciously to adorn the place with her personal dancing".
 When she left Caversham, the Gardener and his workmen and three country maids gave a speech and sang.
+The three maids presented gifts of linen, an apron, and a mantle which "were wrought by their hands", and John Chamberlain reported other gifts including a "dainty coverlet or quilt", a carcanet necklace and a "curious cabinet".